 The method by which sparring is taught is, in my opinion, the reason.
-With a clear, strategic method of introducing and advancing a student in sparring, these fears can be mitigated, and students can actually learn to enjoy sparring.
+With a clear, strategic method of teaching sparring, these fears can be mitigated.
+As a result, students can actually learn to enjoy sparring.

 When I started training 30+ years ago, at some point students where just thrown into sparring.
 It was sink or swim.
 Often times students would get beat up for months or years until they got it.
 Most senior students would use control and be helpful when sparring with a newer student but that would only alleviate the fears slightly.
 Although things have gotten better, this overall method is still used in many schools I have seen.